About Absolute Armenia

 After months of plotting, we decided to create Absolute Armenia.
 Our hectic schedules and other businesses have delayed the launch of the site significantly, but it is our baby and we are very proud to continuously gather information to help YOU travel to Armenia and love the country as much as we do.

 Since we met, we have traveled to several countries together and we known tourism- what works and what doesn’t.
 We have worked with tourism brands and boards on five continents and have really helped develop tourism in some of our favorite places like Kazakhstan, Ukraine, Norway, and more.
 But, at the end of the day, Armenia is home and we know what the country has to offer and we are determined to divulge that information with you.

 Absolute Armenia isn’t really a blog and it isn’t really a resource center.
 It is something in between.
 We aim to provide up-to-date details and timetables so that you can create your trip the way you want to.

 Our goal is to allow you to see Armenia the way YOU want to see Armenia.
 If you want to go with a tour, fantastic.
 If you want to travel independently, great.
 We are trying to get you the resources to do both (but again, tourism infrastructure is still in development processes in Armenia so certain areas and trips will be more of a challenge than others).

 We also want to ensure that you’re given the knowledge to spend your money in the right places in Armenia.
-We strive to promote small and independent business at Absolute Armenia and we encourage you to prioritize your spending to help these businesses achieve success as the country finds its feet with a new government that will hopefully empower the local businesses and give them the means to survive in modern-day society.
+We strive to promote small and independent businesses at Absolute Armenia and we encourage you to prioritize your spending to help these businesses achieve success as the country finds its feet with a new government that will hopefully empower the local businesses and gives them the means to survive in modern-day society.